 Why EdNet for NID?

 NID entrance exams are more complicated than what the average person may imagine it to be.
 Nonetheless, Our School of Art and Design which was established 2004 with state-of-the-art resources, an intensive curriculum, and professional art equipment can suitably provide the training and coaching required to crack the design entrance exam.
+Now, coaching classes for NID entrance exams in Delhi are launched for the main purpose of helping students crack the exam.

 We have a creative and visionary faculty, under whose guidance budding artists can maximize their potential and build an impressive portfolio.
 Our art classes are an invigorating experience where imagination meets ingenuity.
 The Design Aptitude Test evaluates the visualization and observation skills of candidates, which means that the development of basic sketching skills is essential to qualify the prelims.
 EdNet can assist you in honing your creative abilities and artistic skills through our course that focuses on –